-This is our second time purchasing this lovely natural process Costa Rica El Cedral.
+This is our third year purchasing this lovely natural process Costa Rica El Cedral.
 It's a favorite of our baristas and hopefully soon to be yours.

 Santa Maria de Dota is home to one of Costa Rica’s finest cooperatives, Coopedota.
 It is the world’s first certified carbon-neutral coffee exporter, but it’s much more than just a supplier with a great certification.
 Recently retired Director Roberto Mata built up an amazing industry, integrating social services and environmental protections while producing some of the highest quality coffee available in Costa Rica.

 CoopeDota’s farms stretch deep into central Costa Rica and while they produce a significant volume, they also are deeply invested in highlighting exceptional microlots.
 Coopedota provides members withaccess to wet and dry milling services, yet the outreach extends far beyond processing: coffee by-products are used to fuel the mechanical drying guardiolas and water use during processing is reduced by using eco-pulpers.
 The cooperative manages trash pickup in the city of Santa Maria de Dota, and has been able to repurpose waste into renewable forms of energy.
 They also roast their own coffee and operate three cafes and a cupper/barista training center.

 The farm El Cedral is owned and operated by the cooperative, established seven years ago after longtime use as an annex for the wet mill.
 It is now run as a “model farm,” where members can explore coffee cultivation strategies.
 This particular lot was a repeat of last year’s successful experiment in dry processing: the coffee spent two days sun-drying on a patio, then moved to covered, high-airflow solar dryers to protect from rains, and finished for 48 in a guardiola.